Family Support Group

 Adult Survivor Support Group

-Next Meeting Date: May 4, 2026
+Next Meeting Date: July 6, 2026

-Upcoming Dates: July 6, August 3, September 7, October 5, November 2, 2026
+Upcoming Dates: August 3, September 7, October 5, November 2, December 7, 2026

 Our CORR Adult Survivor Support Group (formerly “Adult Female Survivor Support Group”) is a cost-free meeting that is open to women who have experienced the trauma of sexual abuse.
 We offer a safe environment where women with similar experiences can share and learn from each other.
 Although not mandatory, we encourage participants be actively involved with their own individual therapy.